etiennebr/rstdocs/OTB-Applications.rst

 MacOS X
 ~~~~~~~

-OTB Applications are now available on `MacPorts <http://http://www.macports.org/>`_.
-The port name is called orfeotoolbox.
-You can follow the MacPorts documentation  to install MacPorts first, then install the orfeotoolbox port.
-After the installation, you can used directly on your system, the OTB applications.
+OTB Applications are now available on
+`MacPorts <http://http://www.macports.org/>`_ .
+The port name is called
+orfeotoolbox.
+You can follow the `MacPorts
+documentation <http://guide.macports.org/>`_  to install MacPorts
+first, then install the orfeotoolbox port.
+After the installation, you
+can used directly on your system, the OTB applications.

 Ubuntu 12.04 and higher
 ~~~~~~~~~~~~~~~~~~~~~~~